Frequently Asked Questions

 3. Celebrate and record this happy milestone, and be sure to Share Your Piercing Story with us!

 No. The Inverness Ear Piercing System is designed to pierce the earlobe and the outer cartilage of the ear.
 Our system should never be used to pierce any other body parts.

 Yes.
 Cartilage ear piercing with the Inverness System is just as gentle as a lobe piercing.

 Cartilage is the strong, flexible tissue located in the upper portion of the ear.
 Cartilage differs from the earlobe primarily in that it has a limited blood supply.
 The diagram below shows where it is safe to use the Inverness System to pierce outer ear cartilage and the earlobe.

 Tips for Newly-Pierced Ears

 The average healing time is 6 weeks for an earlobe piercing and 12 weeks for a cartilage piercing.
-Inverness recommends that you leave your piercing earrings in and follow your aftercare instructions for 6 weeks after an earlobe piercing and 12 weeks after a cartilage piercing.
+We recommend leaving your piercing earrings in and following your aftercare instructions for the entire healing period.
 For tips & more information about what to expect after you have your ears pierced, visit our After Care Tips & Timeline

 You should only switch into new earrings after the healing period: 6 weeks for an earlobe piercing and 12 weeks for a cartilage piercing.
 Newly-pierced ears are very sensitive and require special care and attention.
 If you take your earrings out for any length of time during the healing period, the holes may close or you may find it to be very difficult to re-insert earrings into a piercing hole that has not fully healed.